1. Gautama Buddha was born in __________.

 Explanation: It provides systematic philosophical elaborations.

-55. The Jataka tales are:
+55. The Jataka tales are__________.

 A) Stories of previous births of Buddha